Teaching Assistant Jobs at University of Arizona with Visa Sponsorship

 Which visa types does University of Arizona commonly use for Teaching Assistant roles?

 University of Arizona sponsors several visa categories for TAs depending on nationality and circumstances.
 H-1B is the most common for long-term positions.
-E-3 is available to Australian citizens, and TN applies to Canadian and Mexican nationals in qualifying fields.
+E-3 visa is available to Australian citizens, and TN visa applies to Canadian and Mexican nationals in qualifying fields.
 F-1 OPT and CPT allow students already enrolled to work before a formal petition is filed.
-J-1 is also used, though its two-year home residency requirement makes it less attractive for those planning to stay long-term.
+J-1 visa is also used, though its two-year home residency requirement makes it less attractive for those planning to stay long-term.

 What qualifications does University of Arizona expect for Teaching Assistant positions?